cuberor/Smart-Bartender/README.md

 # Smart Bartender - Remix by Danzibob (Originally by HackerShack)
+# Remixed again by Robatzen to fix two bugs related to pump times and false button triggers

 Cutting the threading and neo-pixel, and using an I2C OLED display to make this project just a little simpler

 **Requires [This OLED screen library](https://github.com/BLavery/lib_oled96) by [BLavery](https://github.com/BLavery)**